Ducks and Chucks,

 The Surreal Photo-Bombing Has To End

-Now, this is just the limit.
 If I find out which mallard has been photo-bombing flamingo gatherings, I'm going to lose my ducking mind.
 When flamingos are flamingling, just let them flamingle, okay?
-Who are you to go sticking your beak into the photos they so often take for glossy flamingo magazines?
+Who are we to go sticking our beaks into the photos they so often take for glossy flamingo-zines?

-In the last two weeks, yours truly has received three formal letters of complaint from the editor of Flamingo Monthly.
-It's ducking embarrassing.
+Alas, in the last two weeks, yours truly has received three formal letters of complaint from the editor of Flamingo Monthly.

 No, The Duck of Dreams Has Never Been a Human